 Each student will choose a CMB advisor from among participating faculty, preferably during the first year.
 The CMB advisor may or may not be the thesis advisor.
 Usually the CMB advisor will be in the student's host department, but cross-disciplinary and co-advising arrangements are common and encouraged.
 The host department will be responsible for administering appropriate examinations and awarding the degree.

-A minimum of 15 credits must be completed.
-New: All 15 credits may now overlap with credits used toward your doctorate.
-This is easily attained by registering for Combi Seminar (Genome 521) the CMB Journal Club (CSE 590C), and research credits with CMB faculty, in addition to the required core course (Genome 541) and one elective.
+A minimum of 15 credits must be completed, of which at least 9 must be graded.
+Graded coursework may come from any combination of the required CMB course, at least one course from the elective list, and additional graded coursework from your doctoral program.
+This is easily attained by registering for Combi Seminar (Genome 521), the CMB Journal Club (CSE 590C), and research credits with CMB faculty, in addition to the required core course (Genome 541) and one elective.
 Other course combinations can also work.
 Program assistant Brian Giebel can help you determine which courses to apply toward this requirement.
+New: All 15 credits may now overlap with credits used toward your doctorate.

 The core required CMB course is either Genome 541 or CSE 527.